harvester/docs/versioned_docs/version-v1.2/vm/live-migration.md

 Live migration will also be aborted when copying memory doesn't make any progress in 150s.

-## Limitations
+## Limitation

-When performing live migration, the process will check the value of `spec.domain.cpu.model` in VMI CR, which is derived from `spec.template.spec.domain.cpu.model` in VM CR.
-If this vaule is not set, it'll defaults to `host-model`.

 With `host-model`, it only allows the live migration process to migrate the VM to a node with same CPU model.
-For example, if the original CPU model is `XYZ`, it can migrate VM to another node with `XZY` CPU model.
+For example, if the original CPU model is `XYZ`, it can migrate VM to another node with `XYZ` CPU model.
 However, sometimes VM does not require a specified CPU model.
 In such case, we need to shut down the VM, assign a CPU model supported by all nodes, and then restart the VM.

-Each node has primary CPU model labeled with `host-model-cpu.node.kubevirt.io` and mutliple supported CPU models which are labeled with `cpu-model.node.kubevirt.io`.

 For example, consider two nodes:

-- A node: `host-model-cpu.node.kubevirt.io/XYZ` `cpu-model.node.kubevirt.io/123`
+- A node: `host-model-cpu.node.kubevirt.io/XYZ` `cpu-model-migration.node.kubevirt.io/XYZ` `cpu-model.node.kubevirt.io/123`
-- B node: `host-model-cpu.node.kubevirt.io/ABC` `cpu-model.node.kubevirt.io/123`
+- B node: `host-model-cpu.node.kubevirt.io/ABC` `cpu-model-migration.node.kubevirt.io/ABC` `cpu-model.node.kubevirt.io/123`

 It is not possible to migrate a VM with `host-model` in this case due to different `host-model-cpu.node.kubevirt.io` values.
 However, both nodes support the `123` CPU model.
 Thus, it is possible to migrate VM with `123` CPU model in two ways:
 - Cluster Level: Run `kubectl edit kubevirts.kubevirt.io -n harvester-system` and add `spec.configuration.cpuModel: "123"`.
 This changes also affects the newly created VMs.